In this article

 What is an expense reimbursement policy?

-1. Promote fairness and transparency: A good policy ensures that all employees are treated fairly when they spend their money on behalf of your business and provides transparency around how reimbursement requests are approved
+1. Promote fairness and transparency: A good policy ensures that all employees are treated fairly when they spend their money for business purposes and provides transparency around how reimbursement requests are approved

 2. Effectively manage expenses: By setting clear guidelines around which expenses are reimbursable and to what extent, the policy helps control and manage costs